 The 10 Critical Success Factors to Capturing Lease Accounting Data

 1) Get Started Early

-The SEC has defined implementation deadlines for the new lease accounting standards, which vary based upon your fiscal year and the private/public nature of your ownership.
+The SEC has defined implementation deadlines for the new lease accounting standards which vary based upon your fiscal year and the private/public nature of your ownership.
 The earliest implementation deadlines for December 31st filers are for fiscal year 2019.
-However, the official deadlines don’t provide the full picture.
-The SEC is also requiring comparative reporting – three years of income statements and two years for balance sheets.
-As a result, you will likely need to start capturing lease accounting data well in advance of the official deadline.
-For some companies, as early as January 2017.
+Most companies are finding the data collection process to be the most difficult, so it’s good to get a head start if you haven’t already.

 2) Get Expert Help

 Although a data collection process might sound like a clerical process that should be delegated to the low-cost offshore resources, gathering the lease accounting information needed will require significant domain expertise.
-Interpreting complex contracts for real estate, technology, equipment and vehicle fleets can be quite complex.
+Interpreting complex contracts for real estate, technology, equipment, and vehicle fleets can be quite difficult.
 There are a finite number of experts in the market with the specialized knowledge of leasing business processes.
-And these experts will be in high demand.
+These experts will be in high demand.
 In the 12-18 months preceding the implementation deadlines we expect that there will be a shortage of talent in the marketplace.